Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Review of previous results

 In this section we review the physics of $SU(2)$ and $U(2)$ vector multiplets coupled to $F$ matter multiplets in the fundamental representation as a function of the matter mass $m$ (we assume that all flavours are given the same mass).
 This is a particular case of the results in \cite{Choi:2018ohn}.

 Consider first $U(2)_{k+1,k}$ theories with $F$ fundamentals. \begin{itemize} \item \textbf{$F=1$:} At large positive mass, by integrating out the matter, we get a single vacuum with $U(2)_{k+\frac{3}{2},k+\frac{1}{2}}$ vector multiplet.
 For large and negative mass we get a single vacuum with $U(2)_{k+\frac{1}{2},k-\frac{1}{2}}$ vector multiplet.
 In the intermediate phase $0<m<m_*$ (where $m_*$ is some positive value) in addition to the vacuum seen at negative masses, a new vacuum with $U(1)_{k+\tfrac{1}{2}}$ vector multiplet appears.
-At $m=0$ there is a wall, and $m_*$ is a phase transition point.
+At $m=0$ there is a wall, and $m_*$ is a phase transition point, where the two vacua of the intermediate phase merge, and produce the large positive mass vacuum.

 \item \textbf{$F\geq2$:} At large positive masses, we get a single vacuum with $U(2)_{k+\tfrac{2+F}{2},k+\tfrac{F}{2}}$ vector multiplet.
 For large and negative masses we get a single vacuum with $U(2)_{k+\tfrac{2-F}{2},k-\tfrac{F}{2}}$ vector multiplet.
-In the intermediate phase $0<m<m_*$ in addition to the negative masses vacuum, two new vacua appear.
+In the intermediate phase $0<m<m_*$ in addition to the negative mass vacuum, two new vacua appear.
 One of them hosts the $\frac{U(F)}{U(F-1)\times U(1)}$ $\mathcal{N}=1$ non-linear sigma model (coming from spontaneously broken $SU(F)$ global symmetry) together with the decoupled $U(1)_k$ vector multiplet.
 The second new vacuum hosts the $\frac{U(F)}{U(F-2)\times U(2)}$ $\mathcal{N}=1$ NLSM.
 Again, at $m=0$ there is a wall, and at $m=m_*$ is a phase transition point. \end{itemize} A peculiarity of this type of models is that, in contrast to expectations, the three vacua living in the intermediate phase merge in just a single phase transition instead of two distinct ones.
 This phenomenon was dubbed \textit{supercriticality}.

 30pt

 Next we discuss $SU(2)_{k+\tfrac{F}{2}+1}$ theories with $F$ fundamentals.
 It worth reminding that the global symmetry here is not just $U(F)$, but rather $Sp(F)$, thanks to the pseudo-real nature of the $SU(2)$ fundamental representation.
 For large and positive mass we get a single vacuum with $SU(2)_{k+F+1}$ vector multiplet, while for negative masses we have $SU(2)_{k+1}$ vector multiplet.
 In the intermediate phase with $0<m<m_*$, in addition to the negative mass vacuum, a new vacuum come in from infinity and supports the $\frac{Sp(F)}{Sp(1)\times Sp(F-1)}$ $\mathcal{N}=1$ NLSM.